MagicTrashPanda/BSP/README.md

 ## Installation

-1. Clone or download this repository into your Unity project's `Packages` folder.
+1. Clone or download this repository anywhere.
 2. Ensure your Unity version is compatible with the package (minimum version: `6000.0` as per `package.json`).
-3. Add the package to your Unity project via the Unity Package Manager.
+3. Add the local package to your Unity project via the Unity Package Manager.

 ## Scripts Overview